diegonery465/diegonery465/README.md

 Acredito que a tecnologia, quando bem aplicada, pode transformar o mundo.
 Estou comprometido em usar a tecnologia de forma consciente para criar soluções inovadoras e resolver problemas reais.

-The continuous pursuit of knowledge and improvement is essential.
-Applying what you learn is as important as learning itself.
+The continuous pursuit of knowledge and improvement is essential — learning and applying must go hand in hand.
+I have experience in DevOps infrastructure, computer networks, multi-cloud environments, cybersecurity, and artificial intelligence.
-Well-applied technology can transform the world.
-I have experience in DevOps infrastructure, computer networks, multi-cloud environments, and cyber security, and I am committed to using technology to create innovative solutions and solve real-world problems.
+I believe technology, when used wisely, can transform the world.
+I'm committed to using technology consciously to create innovative solutions and solve real-world problems.

 ```
 </h3>